bofrede/django-bootstrap-rm/README.md

 ## Git hooks

-Git hooks are scripts that Git executes before or after events such as: commit, push, and receive.
+Git hooks are scripts that Git executes before or after specific events such as: commit, push, and receive.
 Git hooks are a built-in feature, so all we need to do is to create a shell script.

 ```
 ls -la .git/hooks